 We regularly update both of our indexes.
 However, due to the massive scale of the Historic Index it takes several days of constant processing to generate it.
 At the time of writing, we are able to update our Historic Index once every month, and aim to update the Fresh Index daily.

 You can check the index build date and other index statistics in the footer.

 Our Fresh Index and Historic Index are populated by crawl data produced by our web crawlers.

 A web crawler cannot tell when a link was made, it only knows when it found it.
-Our Historic Index has the advantage of a history of data from when we started to crawl in 2006, which we believe makes it the most comprehensive source of backlinks information available.
+Our Historic Index has the advantage of a history of data from when we started to crawl in 2006.

 Understanding SEO keywords is important in content design, paid online advertising and competitive positioning.
 Spotting opportunities of how your product can serve people asking questions like “best gift for boyfriend”, or “fix leaking tap” can go beyond tuning your site for SEO and impact your wider marketing strategy.

 There are a variety of online tools, like answerthepublic.com and keywordsheeter.com that can provide questions people ask search engines – or to provide similar words or phrases to help you design content with an edge.